 UK Council for Psychotherapy (UKCP) professional standards authority accredited register

 What benefits can be expected?

 You might feel some anxiety about making contact, but once you do, you may find the words flow, perhaps tears too, and that can make some space for other things.
 Knowing that you have time set aside to talk about whatever you want, may help you feel more free the rest of the time.
 Working together to think about what might be going on for you may mean you feel less lonely at other times too.
 Being able to look forward to a time that is yours to work things out can make the future seem more hopeful, as you have taken these steps to help yourself and will find the strength to keep going.
-Please send me a message to check availability if you would like to meet for an initial appointment.
-Daytime and evening appointments may be available in December 2023.

 A view from the couch of armchair in front of King's College seen through the window

 We could meet in a quiet room at 8A King's Parade, in the centre of Cambridge